 Shiukay is a frequent legal commentator on topics of U.S. federal and international taxation.
 He has appeared on television to discuss the Foreign Account Tax Compliance Act (“FATCA”) and corporate inversions.
 In addition, he recently contributed an article to The Real Estate Finance Journal on the taxation of REITs.
 He has also contributed to the professional journal Tax Notes, to the CCH Expert Treatise Federal Taxation of Partnerships and Partners and to the firm’s quarterly tax newsletter MoFo Tax Talk.

 Shiukay received his LL.M. with a concentration in tax from Harvard Law School and his LL.B. from the University of British Columbia in Canada where he graduated near the top of his class as a Wesbrook Scholar.
+He is admitted to practice in New York and British Columbia (Canada).

 ©1996-2017 Morrison & Foerster LLP.
 All rights reserved.